Old State Capitol State Historic Site

-The Old State Capitol State Historic Site, in Springfield, Illinois, is the fifth capitol building built for the U.S. state of Illinois.
-It was built in the Greek Revival style in 1837–1840, and served as the state house from 1840 to 1876.
+The Old State Capitol State Historic Site is a former capitol building for the U.S. state of Illinois.
+Located in Springfield, it is one of two preserved former Illinois capitol buildings (the other being in Vandalia).
+It was built in the Greek Revival style in 1837–1840, when Springfield became the capital city, and served as the state house from 1840 to 1876, when it was replaced by the current capitol.
 It is the site of candidacy announcements by Abraham Lincoln in 1858 and Barack Obama in 2007.
 It was designated a National Historic Landmark in 1961, primarily for its association with Lincoln and his political rival Stephen Douglas.

 State House

 From 1820 through 1837, the political capital of the young state of Illinois was the small village of Vandalia, Illinois, in the south center of the state.
 On the National Road, Vandalia was initially well-situated to fulfill its governmental role.
 As northern Illinois opened to settlement in the 1830s, however, public pressure grew for the capital to be relocated to a location closer to the geographic center of the state.

 A caucus of nine Illinois lawmakers, including the young Whig Party lawyer Abraham Lincoln, led the effort to have the capital moved to the Sangamon County village of Springfield.
 Their efforts were successful in 1837, when the Illinois General Assembly passed a law creating a two-year transition period with the goal of moving the capital to Springfield in 1839.

 Workers built a state office building, large for the time, on the central square in Springfield in 1837–1840.
 The cost was $240,000, of which the city of Springfield paid $50,000.
-The structure, designed by local architect John Francis Rague and constructed of locally quarried yellow Sugar Creek limestone, contained chambers for both houses of the General Assembly, offices for the Governor of Illinois and other executive officials, and a chamber for the Illinois Supreme Court.
+The structure, designed by local architect John Francis Rague and constructed of yellow limestone from the nearby town of Crow's Mill, contained chambers for both houses of the General Assembly, offices for the Governor of Illinois and other executive officials, and a chamber for the Illinois Supreme Court.

 It was in this building that Lincoln served his final term as a state lawmaker in 1840–41.
 As a lawyer, he pleaded cases before the state supreme court in this building (1841–1860).
 In the Illinois House chamber, Lincoln made his House Divided speech in June 1858, announcing his candidacy for the U.S. Senate.
 It was to the same chamber, in May 1865, that his body was returned to lie in state, arriving from Washington, D.C., prior to final burial in Springfield's Oak Ridge Cemetery.

 As a result of economic growth spurred by the American Civil War and consequent industrialization, this fifth or Old State Capitol was, by the 1870s, too small to serve the purpose for which it had been built.
 Illinois built its sixth and current State Capitol building four blocks to the southwest, and the state government turned the Old State Capitol over to Sangamon County to serve as the county courthouse.